A Quick Guide to Case Study with Examples

 - You should maintain a case diary and note your opinions and thoughts evolved throughout the study.

-Step 7: Analyze the Data.
+Step 7: Analyse the Data

 The research data identifies the relationship between the objects of study and the research questions or statements.
 You need to reconfirm the collected information and tabulate it correctly for better understanding.

-Step 8: Prepare the Report.
+Step 8: Prepare the Report

 It’s essential to prepare a report for your case study.
 You can write your case study in the form of a scientific paper or thesis discussing its detail with supporting evidence.